-Every surgery, especially those that require anesthesia, can go wrong, including plastic surgery.
-Even ‘minor’ cosmetic procedures can result in severe complications that include scarring, injury, and, occasionally, death.
+Every cosmetic surgery, especially those that require anesthesia, can go wrong.
+Even ‘minor’ cosmetic surgery can result in severe complications that include scarring, injury, and, occasionally, death.

-In some ways, plastic surgery, such as rhinoplasty, can be more complex than other surgeries if the patient has a low tolerance for such procedures.
+In some ways, cosmetic surgery, such as rhinoplasty, can be more complex than other surgeries if the patient has a low tolerance for such procedures.

 Plastic Surgery Risks

 Below are essential considerations to think about before you have plastic surgery such as the popular mommy makeover.
-Please keep in mind that severe complications are rare, but it’s necessary to know all the facts before proceeding.
+Please keep in mind that severe complications are rare, but they can occur even with minimally invasive procedures and it’s necessary to know all the facts before proceeding.

-This is the most significant risk of plastic surgery.
+This is the most significant risk of cosmetic procedures.
 It’s possible that the result doesn’t give you the ‘new look’ or outcome you expected.
 Occasionally, plastic surgery can make things worse.

 Numbness Or Nerve Damage